-Aspiration of an inflamed olecranon bursa is performed to obtain fluid for analysis.
+Aspiration of olecranon bursa is performed to obtain fluid for analysis.

 A bursa can become inflamed due to infection or for noninfective reasons like trauma, overuse, crystal deposition diseases etc.